bovwes/naver-news-crawler/README.md

 - `AFTER` and `BEFORE` should be in the format `YYYY-MM-DD`, `YYYY-MM`, or `YYYY`.
 - `CATEGORY` can be any of following available categories: `정치` (Politics), `경제` (Economy), `사회` (Society), `생활문화` (Culture), `세계` (World), `IT/과학` (Science), `오피니언` (Opinion), `TV` (TV)
-- `USER_AGENT` will be included in the header of ever request.
+- `USER_AGENT` will be included in the header of every request.
 No headers are included if left empty.
+- `NUM_THREADS` determines the number of concurrent workers that parse articles.
+A higher number will speed up the process.

 Then, run the script using the following command: